Wildlife Corridor Regulations

 Most disturbingly, the county will require property owners in three areas designated as Critical Wildlife Passage Areas (Tierra Rejada Valley, Oak View and Simi Hills) to draw a line down the middle of their property and forbid them from building new structures (such as homes or barns) or establishing new uses (such as pools and landscaping) on half of their property, without a discretionary permit requiring an expensive environmental analysis.
 In the Bell Canyon residential subdivision, any new development on existing lots over 1 acre in size will have to comply with these compact development standards.

-If you are concerned about the impact of this ordinance to your property, please bring your questions to the VC CoLAB Wildlife Corridor Meeting on Thursday, August 23 at the Moorpark Community Center.
-Also, please do not hesitate to call or email Lynn Jensen (805) 633-2291 or email@example.com for more information.
+If you are concerned about the impact of this ordinance to your property, please do not hesitate to call or email Lynn Jensen (805) 633-2291 or email@example.com for more information.

-The Ventura County Planning Division will be presenting this version of the Wildlife Corridor Overlay Zone at the October 25th Planning Commission meeting at the Hall of Administration Building at the County Government Center at 800 Victoria Avenue in Ventura at 8:30 AM.
+The Ventura County Planning Division will be presenting the Wildlife Corridor Overlay Zone Ordinance at the December 6th Planning Commission meeting at the Hall of Administration Building at the County Government Center at 800 Victoria Avenue in Ventura at 8:30 AM.
 YOUR ATTENDANCE AT THIS MEETING WILL MAKE A DIFFERENCE to the Planning Commissioners and these regulations can be improved by your participation including speaking and/or submitting comments.
 Sean Paroski will be coordinating testimony so please call or email for recommendations at (805) 633-2257 or firstname.lastname@example.org.

 Thank you for taking the time to visit our website.